tanyuan/vim-config/README.md

 The configuration (settings) of my Vim is actually very simple.
 Except for theme that I use Monokai (default theme in Sublime Text), there are no fancy status bars and split window plugins around.
 I like Vim for its modest visual appearance.
 Vim does not tell you to do anything, thus you will think what you need to do for yourself.
 It is like making a friend.

-My settings are mainly for me to work more smoothly in subtle ways.
-Like `Space` to quickly switch in buffers and `Tab` to quickly switch in split windows.
+My settings are mainly for me to work more smoothly in subtle ways. `Space` to quickly switch in buffers. `Backspace` to quickly switch in split windows. `Ctrl+/` to comment out codes.
 And the greatest of all is to map `;` to `:` to trigger Command Mode in a single key stroke on modern keyboards.

 By the way, I map `Caps Lock` to `Esc` in my operating system.